AstroSplat: Physics-Based Gaussian Splatting for Rendering and Reconstruction of Small Celestial Bodies: Results

 A set of ground truth test images as well as the associated test renders for each reflectance model are shown in Figure \ref{fig:rendering-qual-compare}.
 The overall PSNR, SSIM, and LPIPS values for both train and test image sets are provided in Table \ref{tab:rendering-metrics}.
 Across all datasets and all render metrics, the physics-based reflectance functions consistently outperformed the SH approach.
 For nearly all test images, the Lambert reflectance model yielded the best results, with Lunar-Lambert yielding the next best performance.

 Beyond rendering quality, the normal maps and meshes created from the 2DGS products are used to determine the surface reconstruction quality.
-The ground truth images, PhoMo ground truth normal maps, and associated AstroSplat normal maps for a test set of each model are shown in Figure \ref{fig:normal-qual-compare}.
-The average normal error $\delta\theta$ and symmetric Hausdorff distance $d_H$ metrics over the ground truth region are shown in Table \ref{tab:normal-albedo-metrics} for all reflectance models.
+The ground truth images, PhoMo normal maps, and associated AstroSplat normal maps for a test set of each model are shown in Figure \ref{fig:normal-qual-compare}.
+The mean normal errors and symmetric Hausdorff distances over the ground truth region are shown in Table \ref{tab:normal-albedo-metrics} for all reflectance models.
 All physics-based reflectance models yielded lower mean normal errors compared to the original SH method, with the Lommel-Seeliger model minimizing the error for all datasets.
 Looking beyond the cropped region in each normal map, it is clear that several minor topographical features, such as smaller craters and ridges, appear in the physics-based approaches whereas those same areas are smoothed out by the SH approach.
-When comparing the ground truth PhoMo point cloud to the cropped mesh product for each approach, the symmetric Hausdorff distance was also consistently minimized by a physics-based approach.
+Comparing the ground truth PhoMo point cloud to the cropped mesh product for each approach, the symmetric Hausdorff distance was also consistently minimized by a physics-based approach.

 The use of physics-based reflectance models also adds the benefit estimating albedo, which can be used to assess the quality of the surface reconstruction.
-The ground truth images, PhoMo ground truth albedo maps, and associated AstroSplat albedo maps for a test set of each model are shown in Figure \ref{fig:albedo-qual-compare}.
-The mean relative albedo error $\delta a$ for each physics-based approach for all datasets is shown in Table \ref{tab:normal-albedo-metrics}.
+The ground truth images, PhoMo albedo maps, and associated AstroSplat albedo maps for a test set of each model are shown in Figure \ref{fig:albedo-qual-compare}.
+The mean relative albedo error for each physics-based approach for all datasets is shown in Table \ref{tab:normal-albedo-metrics}.
 The Lambert model provides the closest albedo to the ground truth for Cornelia, yielding about a 20\% and 30\% reduction in error compared to Lunar-Lambert and Lommel-Seeliger, respectively.
 The difference in relative errors between the models for Ikapati and Ahuna Mons are on the order of thousandths.
 The underestimation of higher albedo values on the Ceres features yields less variation in albedo value compared to the PhoMo results, resulting in a consistent error across models, especially compared to Cornelia.